Elevate your services with innovative investment strategies that give your employer-sponsored clients a competitive edge.

 Wall Street strategies in workplace savings plans

-For too long, specialized investments like personalized strategies, private assets, and some income solutions have only been available to large institutions and high-net-worth investors.
+For too long, specialized investments like personalized strategies, private assets and some income solutions have only been available to large institutions and high-net-worth investors.
 Franklin Templeton is changing that.

 We’re making these strategies accessible to individual savers through employer-sponsored retirement plans.
-Now, you can offer tailored solutions, access to private equity and real estate for diversification, and income strategies to help build a secure retirement—helping you differentiate your practice and deepen client relationships.
+Now, you can offer tailored solutions, access to private equity and real estate for diversification and income strategies to help build a secure retirement—helping you differentiate your practice and deepen client relationships.

 Set your practice apart